ihsankrpz/TP_Sys_uC_3DN/README.md

 This pin can be tied to low (VSS) if the VOUT update is desired at the rising edge of the CS pin.
 This pin can be driven by an external control device such as an MCU I/O pin.
 MISO pin of SDI not used because STM32 is used Transmit only.

+# Firmware

+#LL drivers
+Using LL drivers instead of using HAL drivers allows to use low-level registers to have beter optimisation.
+LL drivers are specific to uC and HAL drivers are more portable.

+#__STATIC_INLINE
+__STATIC_INLINE is used to declare a function statically and the compiler will generate function only where necessary.